-AB 962 Kamlager D California Beverage Container Recycling and Litter Reduction Act: reusable beverage containers. *
+AB 962 Kamlager D Reusable beverage containers.

 The California Beverage Container Recycling and Litter Reduction Act requires CalRecycle to certify processors and requires certified processors to comply with specified requirements for operation, including, among others, taking the actions necessary and approved by the department to cancel containers to render them unfit for redemption.
 A violation of the act is an infraction.
 This bill would authorize, for a reusable beverage container, a processor approved by the department to handle reusable beverage containers to satisfy those operation requirements by transferring the reusable beverage container to a washer approved by the department.

 9/08 – Sen Floor Votes: 38-0-2